Registration Hosted By Adform

 Matt Asay, VP Mobile, Adobe

-Martin Kihn, Analyst, Gartner – Moderator
+Martin Kihn, Research Director, Gartner – Moderator

 New research from Forrester Research Tina Moffett looks at the growing need to address marketing’s impact across the myriad of consumer touchpoints available today.